karmab/kcli-ztp/docs/index.rst

    kcli ssh root@lab-installer

-**NOTE:** In the remainder of the lab, we assume the user is connected (through ssh) to the installer vm in /root directory
+**NOTE:** In the remainder of the lab, the user is assumed to be connected (through ssh) to the installer vm and located in the /root directory.

-**NOTE:** In each of the sections, the user is encouraged to read the corresponding script to get a better understanding of what’s achieved.
+**NOTE:** In each section, we recommend to read the corresponding script to get a better understanding of what’s beeing achieved.

 Explore the environment
 =======================